 One of the things I’m most excited about doing in Hoi An is checking out the custom clothing possibilities.
 Adventurous Kate got some wicked trainers custom made on the Hoi An market stalls for just $65 (£40).
 She even got adventurouskate.com emblazoned on the side – I need some VickyFlipFlop flip flops for sure.
-Waiel’s looking forward to getting a custom made suit for around $130 too.
+You can get a custom-made suit for around $130 too.

 Loving Will Peach’s article on thatbackpacker.com about what to buy in Vietnam – mmm weasel puke and pig’s trotters, where have you been all my life?

 “What western girl wouldn’t want a tight-fitting little silk number to take home and wow the boys?”

 I really like the idea of doing a cooking lesson like this one Micheal Tieso from artofadventuring.com did in Hoi An at the White Lotus restaurant.
 For $18, which all went back into the Project Indochina NGO, he got a private lesson in making Vietnamese pancakes, spring rolls and sautéed chicken.
 The morning started with an informative trip around the local market, followed by a boat ride before getting back into the kitchen.
 The best part is no doubt getting to eat all your hard work at the end.

 READ MORE: 52 Coolest Things to Do in Hoi An